awslabs/crossplane-on-eks/bootstrap/eksctl/README.md

 --version 1.10.2-up.1 # Get the latest version from https://github.com/upbound/universal-crossplane/releases

 ```
-> Note: Upbound install documentation use namespace `upbound-system`, we use `corssplane-system` to be compatible with the examples in this repository and easier to switch from crossplane upstream to upbound downstream.
+> Note: Upbound install documentation use namespace `upbound-system`, we use `crossplane-system` to be compatible with the examples in this repository and easier to switch from crossplane upstream to upbound downstream.

 ### Install Crossplane Providers